kaiidams/Kokoro-Speech-Dataset/README.md

 $ download.sh
 ```

 to download the metadata from the project page.
-Audio files from archive.org and extract them.
 Then run

 ```
 $ pip install torchaudio
 $ python extract.py --size tiny
 ```

-to get files for the tiny set under `./output` directory.
-RUn
+this shows a shell script example to download MP3 audio files
+from archive.org and extract them if you haven't done it already.

+After doing so, run the command again

 ```
-$ pip install torchaudio
-$ python extract.py --size large
+$ python extract.py --size tiny
 ```

-to get files for the large set under `./output` directory.
+to get files for the `tiny` set under `./output` directory.
+You can
+give another size name to the `--size` options to get dataset of
+the size.

 ## Pretrained Tacotron model